zowe/docs-site/docs/user-guide/configure-zowe-runtime.md

 ## The Zowe Cross Memory Server

-The Zowe Cross Memory Service is a started task angel that runs an authorized server application and its auxiliary address spaces, providing privileged cross-memory services to Zowe.
-It must be installed, configured and launched for the Zowe desktop to be able to operate.
-It is not required for the Zowe API Mediation Layer to be launched and able to operate.
+The Zowe Cross Memory Server is a started task angel that runs an authorized server application and its auxiliary address spaces, providing privileged cross-memory services to Zowe.
+To operate, the Zowe Desktop requires that the service be installed, configured, and started.
+The Zowe API Mediation Layer does not require the service.

-The server and address spaces run as started tasks and require APF authorized load libraries, program properties table (PPT) entries, and a parmlib.
-You can create these by using one of the following methods.
-The two methods achieve the same end result.
+The server and address spaces run as started tasks.
+To configure the service, you must create or edit APF authorized load libraries, program properties table (PPT) entries, and a parmlib.
+You can configure the service one two ways:
 - Manually
-- Use the script  `xmem-server/zowe-install-apf-server.sh` that reads configuration parameters from the file `xmem-server/zowe-install-apf-server.yaml`
+- Using the script `xmem-server/zowe-install-apf-server.sh`, which reads configuration parameters from the file `xmem-server/zowe-install-apf-server.yaml`

-You can choose which method to use depending on your familiarity with z/OS configuration steps that are required for the manual path, together with the authority and privileges of your user ID if you choose to run the automated path.
+Before you choose a method, read the documentation below.
+The manual configuration requires familiarity with z/OS.
+Running the script requires the ID of the user to have certain authorities and priviledges.

 Once the cross memory server is installed and started, the started task ZWESIS01 runs the load library ZWESIS01 and ZWESAUX runs the load library ZWESAUX.
 The ZWESIS01 started task serves the ZOWESVR started task and provides secure services that require running in an APF-authorized state.

 ### Creating the xmem-server/zss directory

-A number of files used by both manual and scripted install are included in the USS directory `xmem-server/zss`.
-If this directory is not present in the Zowe runtime directory, you must create it by expanding the file `xmem-server/zss.pax`.
+A number of files used by both manual and scripted installation are included in the USS directory `xmem-server/zss`.
+If this directory is not in the Zowe runtime directory, you must create it by expanding the file `xmem-server/zss.pax`.
 To do this, first create the folder `zss` beneath `xmem-server` using the command `mkdir zss` and navigate into the `zss` folder using the command `cd zss`.
 Then, expand the `zss.pax` file using the command `pax -ppx -rf ../zss.pax`.

 ### Manually installing the Zowe Cross Memory Server
 <!-- TODO.
 Entire sub-section -->

-The manual installation consists of the following steps.
+To manually install the Cross Memory Server, take the following steps:

-1. ZWESIS01 and ZWESAUX load modules and proclib
+1. Copy the load modules and add JCL to a PROCLIB:

-    Zowe Cross Memory Server consists of two load modules with the names ZWESIS01 and ZWESAUX.
-The load modules are supplied in the ZWESIS01 and ZWESAUX files in the `xmem-server\zss\LOADLIB` directory.
-You must copy these files to a user-defined data set `zwes_loadlib`, for example, ZWES.SISLOAD.
+    a.
+The Cross Memory Server has two load modules, ZWESIS01 and ZWESAUX, provided in `ZWESIS01` and `ZWESAUX` files in the `xmem-server\zss\LOADLIB` directory.
+To copy the files to a user-defined data set, you can issue the following commands:

-    You can copy the ZWESIS01 and ZWESAUX files to your `zwes_loadlib` data set by using the following commands:
+    ```
-    `cp -X ZWESIS01 "//'zwes_loadlib(ZWESIS01)'"`
+    cp -X ZWESIS01 "//'<zwes_loadlib>(ZWESIS01)'"
+    ```
+    ```
-    `cp -X ZWESAUX "//'zwes_loadlib(ZWESAUX)'"`
+    cp -X ZWESAUX "//'<zwes_loadlib>(ZWESAUX)'"
+    ```

-    The `zwes_loadlib` must be a PDSE due to language requirements.
+    Where `<zwes_loadlib>` is the name of the data set, for example ZWES.SISLOAD.
+The `<zwes_loadlib>` data set must be a PDSE due to language requirements.

-    Do not add the `zwes_loadlib` data set to the system LNKLST or LPALST concatenations.
-You must execute it by using started tasks that use a STEPLIB DD statement so that the appropriate version of the software is loaded correctly.
+    b.
+You must execute the `<zwes_loadlib>` data set by using started tasks that use a STEPLIB DD statement so that the appropriate version of the software is loaded correctly.
 Sample JCL for the PROCLIB is provided in ZWESIS01 and ZWESAUX files in the `xmem-server/zss/SAMPLIB` directory.
 Copy these to your system PROCLIB, such as SYS1.PROCLIB, or any other PROCLIB in the JES2 Concatenation PROCLIB Path.

+    Do not add the `<zwes_loadlib>` data set to the system LNKLST or LPALST concatenations.

-    **Note:**  The user IDs that are assigned to the started tasks must have a valid OMVS segment and read access to the product data sets.
-The cross memory server loads the modules to LPA for its PC-cp services.
+    The user IDs that are assigned to the started tasks must have a valid OMVS segment and read access to the product data sets.
+The Cross Memory Server loads the modules to LPA for its PC-cp services.

-1. PPT Entry
+1. Add PPT entries to the system PARMLIB:

-    The Zowe cross memory server and its auxiliary address spaces must run in key 4 and be non-swappable.
-For the servers to start in this environment, you must add corresponding PPT entries to the SCHEDxx member of the system PARMLIB.
-For example, add the following PPT entries to the SCHEDxx member:
+    a.
+The Cross Memory Server and its auxiliary address spaces must run in key 4 and be non-swappable.
+For the server to start in this environment, you must add PPT entries for the server and address spaces to the SCHEDxx member of the system PARMLIB.
+To add PPT entries, you can issue the following commands:

     ```
     PPT PGMNAME(ZWESIS01) KEY(4) NOSWAP
+    ```
+    ```
     PPT PGMNAME(ZWESAUX) KEY(4) NOSWAP
     ```
-    After you edit the PARMLIB, issue the following command to make the SCHEDxx changes effective:
+    b.
+Then issue the following command to make the SCHEDxx changes effective:

     ```
     /SET SCH=xx
     ```

-1. APF-authorization
+1. Add the load libraries to the APF authorization list:

-    Due to the nature of the services the Zowe cross memory server provides, its load libraries require APF-authorization.
-It is possible to check whether a load library is APF-authorized by using the following TSO command:
+    Because the Cross Memory Server provides priviledges services, its load libraries require APF-authorization.
+To check whether a load library is APF-authorized, you can issue the following TSO command:

     ```
     D PROG,APF,DSNAME=ZWES.SISLOAD
     ```
     where the value of DSNAME is the name of the data set that contains the ZWESIS01 and ZWESAUX load modules.

-    To dynamically add the load library to the APF list, run one of the following TSO commands:
+    To dynamically add a load library to the APF list if the load library is not SMS-managed, issue the following TSO command:

     ```
     SETPROG APF,ADD,DSNAME=ZWES.SISLOAD,VOLUME=volser
+    ```
-    (If the load library resides on Non SMS-Managed Volume)
+    If the load library is SMS-managed, issue the following TSO command:
-    Or
+    ```
     SETPROG APF,ADD,DSNAME=ZWES.SISLOAD,SMS
-    (If the load library is SMS-Managed library)
     ```
     where the value of DSNAME is the name of the data set that contains the ZWESIS01 and ZWESAUX load modules.

-1. PARMLIB member
+1. Add a PARMLIB member:

-    The Zowe cross memory server started task requires a valid ZWESISPxx PARMLIB member to be found at startup.
-The file `xmem-server/files/zss/SAMPLIB/ZWESIP00` contains the default configuration values.
+    When started, the ZWESIS01 started task must find a valid ZWESISPxx PARMLIB member.
+The `xmem-server/files/zss/SAMPLIB/ZWESIP00` file contains the default configuration values.
 You can copy this member to your system PARMLIB data set, or allocate the default PDS data set ZWES.SISAMP that is specified in the ZWESIS01 started task JCL.

-1. Security requirements for the cross memory server
+1. Configure SAF:

-    The Zowe cross memory server performs a sequence of SAF checks to protect its services from unauthorized callers.
-This is done by using the FACILITY class and an entry for `ZWES.IS`.
+    The Cross Memory Server performs a sequence of SAF checks to protect its services from unauthorized callers.
+To do this, it uses the FACILITY class and an entry for `ZWES.IS`.
 Valid callers must have `READ` access to the `ZWES.IS` class.
-The following examples assume that you will be running the ZOWESVR STC under the IZUSVR user.
+To activate the FACILITY class, define a ZWES.IS profile, and grant the IZUSVR user READ access (these commands assume that you will be running the ZOWESVR STC under the IZUSVR user), use the following commands:

     - If you use RACF, issue the following commands:

-        - To see the current class settings, issue:
+        - To see the current class settings, use:
         ```
         SETROPTS LIST
         ```
-        - To activate the FACILITY class, issue:
+        - To activate the FACILITY class, use:
         ```
         SETROPTS CLASSACT(FACILITY)
         ```
-        - To RACLIST the FACILITY class, issue:
+        - To RACLIST the FACILITY class, use:
         ```
         SETROPTS RACLIST(FACILITY)
         ```
         - To define the `ZWES.IS` profile in the FACILITY class and grant IZUSVR READ access, issue the following commands:
         ```
         RDEFINE FACILITY ZWES.IS UACC(NONE)
+        ```
+        ```
         PERMIT ZWES.IS CLASS(FACILITY) ID(IZUSVR) ACCESS(READ)
+        ```
+        ```
         SETROPTS RACLIST(FACILITY) REFRESH
         ```
         - To check whether the permission has been successfully granted, issue the following command: